licium/OCCP/README.md

 <img src="occp-icon.png" width="250">

-See the [whitepaper](https://github.com/licium/occp/blob/master/docs/main.md) (HTML) for a detailed documentation.
-Here, you can download v0.3 of the [whitepaper](occp-whitepaper.pdf) as a PDF-file.

 The Open Content Certification Protocol (OCCP) provides a description of the process and involved technologies that can be used by creative individuals, media organisations or consumers to generate or verify certificates for digital media content.

 Content certificates allow rightsholders to inseparably and verifiably connect information, basic metadata, licensing terms and other rights management information to digital content.